7 Tips for Tackling Healthy Lunch Prep for You & Your Kids Like a Boss

 About our Inland Empire weight loss surgery center

-Our weight loss surgeons, Dr. Bobby Bhasker Rao and Dr. Irene Tower, have spent years helping patients lose excess weight through proven bariatric surgery techniques.
+Our weight loss surgeons have spent years helping patients lose excess weight through proven bariatric surgery techniques.
 Located in Rancho Cucamonga, our state-of-the-art surgery center was designed with patient comfort and safety in mind.
 If you have been hoping to make a positive change in your health and wellbeing, our experienced team would love to discuss your options with you during a private consultation.
 Contact us today to get started.